napo/datastorytelling_lectures_dipsco/README.md

 ## license
-where not otherwise indicated, the chosen licence is Creative Commons Attribution 4.0 declaring Maurizio Napolitano as author <napolitano@fbk.eu>.
+where not otherwise indicated, the chosen licence is Creative Commons Attribution 4.0 declaring Maurizio Napolitano as author.